Childhood Ependymoma Treatment (PDQ®): Treatment - Patient Information [NCI] - General Information About Childhood Ependymoma

 - The age of the child when the tumor is diagnosed.

-- Whether the cancer has spread to other parts of the body, such as the bone or lung.
+- Whether the cancer has spread to other parts of the brain or spinal cord.

 - Whether the tumor has just been diagnosed or has recurred (come back).